Flipped classroom: History

 Kaw and Hess published a paper in 2007 to compare the effectiveness of four (4) instructional modalities for a single topic of a ATEM course -(i) traditional lecture, (ii) blended (what they called "Web-enhanced lecture"), (iii) Web-based self-study and (iv) flipped (what they called "Web-based self-study and classroom discussion").
 Statistical analysis of the assessment data indicated that the second modality, in which Web-based modules for instruction were used during face-to-face lecture delivery mode, resulted in higher levels of student performance and satisfaction.

 A recognizable contributor to the flipped classroom is Salman Khan.
 In 2004, Khan began recording videos at the request of a younger cousin he was tutoring because she felt that recorded lessons would let her skip segments she had mastered and replay parts that were troubling her.
 Based on this model, Salman Khan founded Khan Academy, which some associate with the flipped classroom; however, these videos are only one form of the flipped classroom strategy.

 The Wisconsin Collaboratory for Enhanced Learning has built two centers to focus on flipped and blended learning.
 The classroom structure houses technology and collaboration-friendly learning spaces, and emphasis for those involved in the program is placed on individualized learning through non-traditional teaching strategies such as flipped classroom.

 To decrease student resistance, Clark, Kaw and Braga Gomes have used adaptive learning in the pre-class preparation for flipped classrooms.
 Because adaptive learning reduces student time and ensures required mastery learning, the flipped classroom became more favorable and decreased perception of responsibility.

+Educational researchers have noted that the flipped classroom model draws on earlier pedagogical approaches such as constructivism, active learning, and peer instruction.
+These approaches emphasize student engagement and the use of class time for collaborative problem solving.
+This formed a foundation for flipped learning.

+COVID-19 Pandemic

-Recently, A group of researchers has also stated the importance of hybrid flipped classroom strategy in Covid-19 times in imparting online education, particularly in context of developing economies.
-Authors describe that the hybrid-flipped classroom strategy is expected to benefit a larger learner-instructor community in the times of pandemic crisis.
+Recently, a group of researchers have also stated the importance of hybrid-flipped classroom strategy during the COVID-19 pandemic in imparting online education, particularly in context of developing economies.
+Authors describe that the hybrid-flipped classroom strategy is expected to benefit a larger learner-instructor community during the pandemic.

+A 2021 Nature Humanities & Social Sciences Communications study found that students in a flipped learning environment during the COVID‑19 pandemic reported significant increases in both intrinsic and extrinsic motivation.
+They also had improved perceptions of their own learning.
+The flipped model, which is built around pre‑class videos and small‑group activities, was valued for its practical and interactive components.
+Students rated this as the most effective part of the course.
+The study also showed that students that already had experience in flipped learning benefited more.
+It reported higher motivation and more positive reactions to videos, quizzes, and group work.
+The authors noted persistent challenges such as unequal access to technology, digital skill gaps, and anxiety to remote learning conditions.
+Overall, the article highlighted how flipped learning supported engagement during pandemic while also revealing the technological and psychological barriers that shaped the students' experiences.